Tutorial

 Note, that I want to preload variants in the specific order they were created in.
 That ensures better UX when using the form later.

 To be able for a product changeset to handle the variants, I need to tell the changeset to do just that.
-Open lib/tutorial/products/product.ex and in the changeset, add the line:
+Open lib/my_app/products/product.ex and in the changeset, add the line:

 |> cast_assoc(:variants)

-Now, when the attributes contain the "variants" key, the attached data will be handled by the changeset in the Variant-module.
-Make sure that has_many-relationship is setup.
+Now, when the attributes contain the "variants" key, the attached data will be handled by the changeset in the Variant module.
+Make sure that the has_many relationship is set up.

 Speaking of Variant, we need to do changes there as well.
 To be able to delete a nested resource from a parent form, you need to add a virtual :delete field.
 And then in the changeset, look if that is filled in, and if so, delete it.